New Club Setup

 If your club accepts online applicants, set up Applications before importing members.

-- deciding who reviews applicant submissions
+- Decide who reviews applicant submissions

-- confirming what happens after approval
+- Confirm what happens after approval

 If the application process includes payment, make sure Stripe is already connected before launch testing.

 If your club has more than 40 members, upgrade your Clubistry subscription before you run the member import.
+The import stops at 40 members if the subscription hasn't been upgraded, and finishing the upgrade beforehand avoids a partial import and cleanup work later.

 7. Import member accounts near the end of setup

+Once your main site setup is largely complete, begin working in Members.
 For many clubs, member import is one of the last major steps because gathering site content, application setup, and other launch details can take time.
 Waiting helps reduce the chance that imported member information is out of date by the time the site launches.

-- importing or creating member accounts
+- Import or create member accounts

 8. Set up board positions and assignments